Mother comforting their child who is sad from toxic positivity

 • Limit your exposure to toxic positivity.
 Surrounding yourself with positive people can benefit your mental health.
 But spending too much time with people fluent in toxic positivity can become a problem.
 Set boundaries with people who try to shame you for sharing your authentic emotions.

 • Take a break from social media.
-Toxic positivity manifests itself on social media by pressuring you to share the best version of yourself.
-The next time you browse social media, think of others’ posts as a highlight reel instead of a play-by-play.
-Even your favorite celebrity or social media influencer experiences negative emotions.
-Take a break from social media if it brings on more negative than positive emotions.
+The next time you scroll social media, remember that most of what you see is a highlight reel.
+Even your favorite celebrities experience negative emotions.
+Consider a break from social media if it brings on more negative than positive emotions.

 Approaching toxic positivity